Badge

 What recommendations has the company implemented to improve cybersecurity ?

-Implemented Recommendations: The company has implemented the following recommendations to improve cybersecurity: Stay vigilant about software updates to protect against buffer overflow issues..
+Implemented Recommendations: The company has implemented the following recommendations to improve cybersecurity: Apply patches immediately to mitigate risks to confidentiality, integrity, and availability. and Stay vigilant about software updates to protect against buffer overflow issues..

 References